aarons124/ScuttleCrab/README.md

 # 🔰 About Me

-The project started 6 months ago when my main developer `(Fabrizio#1663)` started to be interested in the use of APIs in Discord Bots, following this, he decided to tell about this project to his great friend `Kirzu~#3444` and he agreed to help him and so I became what I am now.
+The project started 6 months ago when my main developer `(TheEaterOfSouls#1663)` started to be interested in the use of APIs in Discord Bots, following this, he decided to tell about this project to his great friend `Kirzu~#3444` and he agreed to help him and so I became what I am now.

 ## ⚡ Commands

     					Congratulations! 🥳
     		        You have reached the section of my commands.

-### 🎮 League Of Legends [10]
+### 🎮 League Of Legends [6]

 ```
-build, champ-rotation, champion, mastery, matchlist, patch, profile, sale, setprofile, summonericon
+build, champ-rotation, champion, matchlist, profile, icon
 ```

 ### 🎵 Music [17]